MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Remove-MgBetaUserAuthenticationPhoneMethod.md

 Have the user change their default authentication method, and then delete the number.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgUserAuthenticationPhoneMethod](/powershell/module/Microsoft.Graph.Identity.SignIns/Remove-MgUserAuthenticationPhoneMethod?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)